MatteoDesiderio/quadrant_perplex/README.md

 This is a simple python (?) script to

 * Define a number of quadrants in the PT space
-* Create a project dat file for each of these quadrants (without BUILD)
+* Run BUILD for each of these quadrants, automating the input
 * Run VERTEX in each of these automating the input and possibly parallelizing
-* Automating UNSPLT690 if possible and automating WERAMI

-If the last point is not possible, alternatively
-* Automating WERAMI to compute the properties in these PT quadrants
+* Run WERAMI, automating the input
-* Joining the tab files thus created
+* Stitch the tab files thus created into one neat tab files

-The dir_ing directory contains my own tests
+The dir_ign directory contains my own tests (it's gitignored)